quinndoan/DoanThiThuQuyen_GR1_20242/README.md

 - All `.c` source files in `main/` must be declared in `main/CMakeLists.txt`
 - When adding third-party drivers or large modules, place them in a separate folder and register it via `EXTRA_COMPONENT_DIRS` in the top-level `CMakeLists.txt`
-- Each component (e.g., `ssd1306`, `esp-idf-rc522-main`) must have its own `CMakeLists.txt` that defines its sources and include paths
+- Each component (e.g., `ssd1306`, `esp-idf-rc522-main`) must have its own `CMakeLists.txt` that defines its sources and include paths.
 Refer to existing examples in:
     - `components/ssd1306/CMakeLists.txt`
     - `esp-idf-rc522-main/CMakeLists.txt`